StefanoAnzolut/business-guide/source/quickstart/trial.rst

 .. _trial:

 ============================
-Starting a Free 30-day Trial
+Starting a Free 14-day Trial
 ============================

-We offer a free trial month to new customers.
+We offer a free trial to new customers.
 You don’t need a credit card to get started and test Skribble together with your team.

 Good to know before you get started: